3 Days in Venice Itinerary: How to Spend the Perfect Long Weekend

 After this, if the opera house has got you in the mood to feel like royalty then head to Caffè Florian.
 The cafe is the oldest coffee house in continuous operation in Italy.
 It was established in 1720 and is one of the oldest in the world.
 The oldest is Café Procope founded in Paris in 1686.

-It’s definitely more of a treat option than budget-friendly.
+It’s definitely more of a treat option than ‘budget-friendly’.
 But, in our eyes is well worth it.
 We ordered a glass of Prosecco each (actually one of their cheapest drinks on the menu) along with a chocolate fondant for Chris.
 This came to €42.
 But, the glasses of prosecco did come with water, olives and crisps.

-After another delicious breakfast at a local cafe head to Libreria Acqua Alta.
+After another delicious breakfast at a local café, head to Libreria Acqua Alta.
 Experience a quirky bookstore like no other.
-The bookshop opens at 9 am so to try and avoid the crowds aim to get here then.
+The bookshop opens at 9 am, so to try and avoid the crowds, aim to get here then

-This eclectic shop is known for its books stored in gondolas, bathtubs, and even a full-size boat.
-It’s a treasure trove for book and photography enthusiasts.
-If you want to snap a photo on the iconic pile of books then make sure you’ve got your pose and camera at the ready.
-It gets VERY busy.
-To ensure that the line (yes, that’s right you have to queue to take your photo) keeps moving they have someone telling you to move on.
+To ensure that the line (yes, that’s right, you have to queue to take your photo) keeps moving, they have someone telling you to move on.
 So, unless you are an incredible photographer at getting the shot the first time or just very lucky to be prepared to maybe not get the exact photo that you had in mind.

-For the final afternoon of your 3 days in Venice, there are two options that we would recommend.
 The first is to explore the historic Jewish Ghetto, one of the oldest in the world.
 Visit the Jewish Museum to learn about the history and culture of Venice’s Jewish community.
 Take a stroll through the charming streets and discover the unique atmosphere of this area.

 The second is to visit Burano, a colourful island in the Northern Venetian Lagoon.
 This bright little island is renowned for its vibrant houses and lace-making tradition.
 Spend your afternoon strolling along the canals, exploring the lace shops, and taking plenty of colourful photos.

-Spend your final evening in Venice bar hopping like a local sampling all of the bàcari.
-Bàcari are small, local bars hidden all over Venice, serving cheap cicchetti, ranging from about €1 to €4 and just as cheap wine.
+Bàcari are small, local bars hidden all over Venice, serving cheap cicchetti (the local Venice tapas), ranging from about €1 to €4 and just as cheap wine.
 Many serve a small glass for €1!
-We visited Barreto Da Lele and the atmosphere was great, tons of people all sat around by the canal, a busker playing the guitar and everyone having a great, cheap time.
+We visited Barreto Da Lele and the atmosphere was great, tons of people all sat around by the canal, a busker playing the guitar, and everyone having a great, cheap time.
+It was super chilled (we were sitting on the ground – you can’t get more chilled than that!) but such a lovely evening.

 Onward travel after 3 days in Venice

-Europe is extremely accessible by train, bus and flight.
-Either head to the main train station, Venezia Mestre, which also happens to be the location for the bus station and hop on a bus to any of the main cities in Italy or Europe.
 Alternatively, you can book a bus to take you to your next destination.
-Flixbus is a great company to travel around Europe using.
+BusBud is a great company to book buses around Europe on.
 Venice airport is also nearby and usually has some really budget-friendly flight options if a flight is more your thing or if you’re looking to travel a bit further afield.